 Alternative methods such as herbal supplements should be discussed with your doctor, especially if you are already taking prescribed medications as they can interfere and could produce harmful side effects.
 There have been very few studies and clinical trials to support claims.
 According to the Mayo Clinic, a couple of herbs that have been tested on people with positive results include Dhea and Ginseng.

 Side effects: can include acne, nausea, cramps, diarrhea, and insomnia.

 Final Thoughts – CBD as an Alternative

-If it turns out your Erectile Dysfunction is psychological such as anxiety or stress, depression or PTSD, the good news is that there have been studies on CBD for treating this.
+If it turns out your Erectile Dysfunction is psychological such as anxiety or stress, depression, or PTSD, the good news is that there have been studies on CBD for managing this.

-Existing preclinical evidence was found to strongly support CBD as a treatment for anxiety, panic, and post-traumatic stress disorder.
+Existing preclinical evidence was found to strongly support CBD as a way to manage anxiety, panic, and post-traumatic stress disorder.
 It was found that humans tolerated CBD up to 1500 mg (oral daily dosage) with no negative mood swings or slowing of mental activity.
-Evidence strongly suggests CBD as a treatment for anxiety.
+Evidence strongly suggests using CBD for anxiety-relief.

-13 other studies have been conducted on CBD as a treatment for depression.
+13 other studies have been conducted on taking CBD for depression.
 How many studies is it going to take before the FDA realizes that CBD is helpful in so many ways?